Quantum dual-path interferometry scheme for axion dark matter searches: Methods

-For signals with quantum origin, a dual-path measurement can be a powerful tool as it measures the statistical correlation between quadratures in the two channels in addition to the photon number $n=\vev{a^\dag a}$ in each channel.
+For signals with quantum origin, a dual-path measurement can be a powerful tool because it measures the statistical correlation between quadratures in the two channels in addition to the photon number $n=\vev{a^\dag a}$ in each channel.
 Recent quantum optics developments enable dual-path detection in the microwave-frequency domain, and it can be performed with phase-preserving linear amplifiers as well~\cite{Menzel2010,Bozyigit2010,Peng2016,Zhou2020,Eichler2015}.
-Linear amplifiers are well-known for their high signal gain for weak electromagnetic field signals, yet at the cost of extra noise.
+Linear amplifiers are well known for their high signal gain for weak electromagnetic field signals but at the cost of extra noise.
 With a 50/50 beam splitter, as shown in Fig.~\ref{SchemeFig}, dual linear amplifier chains can be constructed to measure the signal correlation information.
-It has been shown~\cite{Menzel2010,Bozyigit2010,Zhou2020} that with a recording of the full time traces of the signals in both channels instead of the time-averaged value in a single, the signal's cross power in two channels can be extracted and significant improves the SNR.
+It has been shown~\cite{Menzel2010,Bozyigit2010,Zhou2020} that with a recording of the full time traces of the signals in both channels instead of the time-averaged value in a single channel, the signal's cross power in two channels can be extracted and significantly improves the SNR.